Nyu10/KeyLogger-Virus-WORKING-/README.md

 **ANTIVIRUS PROGRAMS (such as AVAST FREE ANTIVIRUS) WILL FLAG VALORANT.EXE Tell your antivirus that these files are fine**

-Valorant.exe
+**Valorant.exe**
 ```
-./Valorant.exe or double click to open like a normal application
+./Valorant.exe in command prompt or double click on icon like a normal application
 ```
 Begin typing anywhere and your keyboard strokes will be sent in an email to the email listed in the program file (stuyhackerdemo@gmail.com)